Who is Johnman?

 This work is interspersed with occasional brightly coloured works on more conventional stretched canvases.

 British born; Johnman Spraycan started his journey into the urban art world with Devon’s Arts Anonymous.
-He now resides in Dublin.

 He was a finalist in the Inaugural Stencil Art Prize in Sydney with his train ticket art and has exhibited in numerous galleries and exhibitions, including a solo show in London's Graffik Gallery.
 His work has been published in both of the Upfest Urban Art Festival Books and Bizarre Magazine.